DrummerB/UnrealEngineDocset/README.md

 	![Imgur](http://i.imgur.com/BUOvpx1.png)

 	There are lots of tools that can do this.
 I used [CHM Decompiler](https://itunes.apple.com/ch/app/chm-decompiler/id476013157?mt=12).
 The script could probably be expanded to do this on its own using something like [PyCHM](http://gnochm.sourceforge.net/pychm.html), but for now, you have to do this manually.
+3. The script uses [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to parse the documentation.
+If you don't have it already, install it:

+		$ easy_install beautifulsoup4

 3. Run the python script to generate the Dash compatible DocSet from the extracted HTML documentation:

 		$ python ue4docset.py -n "Unreal Engine" ~/Desktop/API ~/Desktop/UE4.docset